 Government urged to clarify immigration stance for post-Brexit UK

-Labour has called on the Government to come clean with its plans for immigration after Brexit, as it urged ministers to put the economy at the heart of negotiations.
-The Opposition is seeking to amend proposals allowing Theresa May to start formal Brexit talks by placing five key objectives at the heart of the Government's strategy.
+Labour has called on the Government to come clean with its plans for immigration after Brexit, as it urged ministers to put the economy at the heart of negotiations. http://www.belfasttelegraph.co.uk/news/northern-ireland/article35434638.ece/bc9c4/AUTOCROP/h342/PANews%20BT_P-f2f6fd42-66d8-4662-b644-fa8b4ce35b6a_I1.jpg Labour has called on the Government to come clean with its plans for immigration after Brexit, as it urged ministers to put the economy at the heart of negotiations.

 Discussions